v-cakoll/docs.it-it/docs/visual-basic/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

     End Function
     ```

-2. Chiamare il metodo `AccessTheWebAsync`.
+2. Chiamare il metodo in `AccessTheWebAsync`.

     ```vb
     ' ***Call SetUpURLList to make a list of web addresses.
     Dim urlList As List(Of String) = SetUpURLList()
     ```

-3. Aggiungere il seguente ciclo in `AccessTheWebAsync` per elaborare gli indirizzi web nell'elenco.
+3. Aggiungere il ciclo seguente in `AccessTheWebAsync` per elaborare gli indirizzi Web nell'elenco.

     ```vb
     ' ***Add a loop to process the list of web addresses.